 Non-Default TCP Port

-If your SQL setup is using a non-default TCP (Microsoft SQL is 1433, mySQL is 3306), you'll need to add the port information into the Database IP field under your datasource settings page on your account.
+If your SQL setup is using a non-default TCP (Microsoft SQL is 1433, mySQL is 3306), you must add the port information into the Database IP field under your datasource settings page on your account.
 This can sometimes change, so please try both variations using a colon or a comma:

 Dynamic Ports Enabled (Microsoft SQL)